swetabehera/Canteen-Management-System/README.md

 </h1>

 Developed using C++, this project can be used for digitisation of small scale canteens.
-It provides 10+ features like Register/Login Dashboard, Add, Search, Display, Modify & Delete Product details, Billing, Displaying Invoice with TAX/GST included.
-MySQL Database is used in backend.
-You can also use .csv file for simple execution of the program.
+It provides 10+ features like Register/Login Dashboard, Add, Search, Display, Modify & Delete Product details, Billing, Displaying Invoice with TAX included; using MySQL database.

+You can also use .csv file for simple execution of the program, in case you are facing any difficulty in setting up the MySQL database on your system.

 ## Program Demo